Vladimir Nabokov on What Makes a Good Reader

 By Maria Popova

-Last week brought us Vladimir Nabokov’s wonderfully opinionated insights on literature and life from a rare 1969 BBC interview.
-The beloved author, it turns out, was equally opinionated in his criteria for what constitutes a good reader.
+Vladimir Nabokov (April 22, 1899–July 2, 1977) was a man of wonderfully opinionated insights on literature and life.
+He was also, it turns out, equally opinionated in his criteria for what constitutes a good reader.
 In his collected Lectures on Literature (public library), Nabokov offers the following exercise, which he posed to students at a “remote provincial college” while on an extended lecture tour: